 After your orientation we’ll take you back to the Volunteer House where you can relax and enjoy one of the many delicious Moroccan meals you’ll have during your time with us.

-Please make sure you arrive into Rabat–Salé International Airport (RBA) on Saturday.
+Please make sure you arrive into Rabat–Salé International Airport (RBA) on the selected Saturday start date.

 Day 1 (Saturday) – Arrival

 As-salam alaykum and welcome to Morocco!
 Our driver from the local team will be waiting for you when you arrive into Morocco.
 We’ll take you to the Volunteer House to get settled in.

 Day 2 (Sunday) – Orientation